 Ozempic works by slowing gastric emptying and reducing appetite, which can lead to several oral health considerations.
 One of the most significant concerns involves changes in saliva production and composition.
-Many patients taking GLP-1 medications report experiencing dry mouth, a condition that dramatically reduces your mouth’s ability to neutralize harmful bacteria and wash away food particles naturally.
+Many patients taking GLP-1 medications report experiencing dry mouth (xerostomia), a condition that dramatically reduces your mouth’s ability to neutralize harmful bacteria and wash away food particles naturally.

 Diabetes and Periodontal Disease Connections